rafalp/Misago/docs/settings/Core.md

 ## `MISAGO_STOP_FORUM_SPAM_MIN_CONFIDENCE`

 Minimum confidence returned by [Stop Forum Spam](http://www.stopforumspam.com/) for Misago to reject new registration and block IP address for 1 day.

+## `MISAGO_STYLE`

+This dict allows you override some CSS classes used by Misago in its style.
+For example, to specify custom CSS classess to use in Misago's navbar, you may add following to your `settings.py`:

+    MISAGO_STYLE = {
+        'navbar': 'navbar-dark bg-primary',
+    }

 ## `MISAGO_THREADS_ON_INDEX`